Yes, electric vehicles will be affordable by 2040 (They already are).

 Purchase and lease prices are already competitive with gas cars: For new EVs, the average purchase price dropped 11% from 2016 to 2017, to $34,000 -- slightly less than the average price of all new cars.
 For certain EVs, the price is already less than the equivalent gas model after federal incentives (up to $7,500) and rebates (up to $2,500).
 In 2018, many new EVs are priced around $20,000 after incentives and rebates.
 EV lease deals are competitive as well, at around $4 to $10 per day.
 Additional incentives for vehicles and charging in California vary by location.

 Low income families get extra discounts on purchasing and leasing: In California, families making less than 300% of the federal poverty rate are eligible for a rebate of up to $4,500 on the purchase or lease of a new EV.
 California’s Cash for Clunkers program offers an additional $1,500 to low income families retiring an old, polluting vehicle.
 Last year, the city of Los Angeles launched an EV car-sharing program for low income residents.
+A Sacramento pilot is challenging the idea that EVs are only for the rich.

 Used EVs are cheap and getting cheaper: In many parts of California, used electric vehicles can be had for well under $10,000.
 Low income families can get $5,000 off the cost of a used EV, AND a free charger with home installation.
 Low income drivers in Marin County can get an additional $3,500 off the price of a used EV.
 With more sales of new EVs, the market for used EVs will continue to grow.